Seven Principles for Making Marriage Work

 Hold me tight

-This workshop is about creating closeness, understanding, and connection with your partner.
+This workshop helps couples create closeness, understanding, and connection with their partner.